 - 1 teaspoon pumpkin pie spice

-- ¼ cup pumpkin puree
+- ¼ cup canned pumpkin or homemade pumpkin puree

-- 2 Tablespoons all natural apple juice
+- 2 Tablespoons all natural apple juice or apple cider

 - ⅔ cup dried cranberries